noamelf/noamelf.github.io/_posts/2019-07-07-meeting-protocols.md

 * Drill down - depending on the project, specify how the components work internally.
 * Milestones - how is the project development broken down? what are the estimated delivery dates?
 * Risk management - what can go wrong (building on previous experience)? how can the risk be mitigated?
-* Feedback - time for the participant to offer their views.
+* Feedback - time for the participants to offer their views.

 ## 1:1s (every 3 weeks)